Lighting 102: The Two-Light Kit

 Seen above is my current core gear for photographing people.
 Give me a camera, a kit lens and a two-speedlight bag, and I can earn a living.
 In fact, most of the editorial work I have done over my 25+ year career could have been done with this gear.

-You can buy literally this exact kit (two full speedlight/stand/umbrella setups, remotes, and sling bag, but not the camera and lens) for $469.99.
-That's less than the cost of a single Nikon or Canon's flagship speedlight alone.
+This is a solid, professional two-light portable studio.
+And you can literally buy all of this (two full speedlight/stand/umbrella setups, remotes, and sling bag, but not the camera and lens) for less than the cost of a single Nikon or Canon's flagship speedlight alone.
 That's insane.

 Adding a Second Light is Cheaper Still

-If you are already using a single light kit and are serious about wanting to explore the full posibilities of off-camera lighting, my advice is this: forego that next lens or shiny new camera for a little while.
-Instead, spend way less money and add a second light kit:
+If you are already using a single light kit and want to more fully explore the posibilities of off-camera lighting, my advice is this: forego that next lens or shiny new camera for a little while.
+Instead, spend way less money and add a second light kit.

 NEXT: Shape and Detail